Abby7LIU/DNSC-6211-Programming-for-Business-Analytics/README.md

 **Part D** : Once you have completed Parts A, B, and C, please write a brief report (not to exceed 500 words) to the marketing managers and explain your findings; the managers are not familiar with the technical language of statistics, although they do have an idea what a standard deviation is.

+## Assignment 5 R shiny

+This assignment is based on RShiny.
+You need to build a Shiny application.
+The dataset for this application comes from Open Charlotte.

+**Part A**

+Provide a widget to read a csv file (any csv file).
+I will Test with the file named CMPD_Employee_Demographics.csv that is provided to you.

+**Part B**

+Provide two slider widgets as shown above to show the row numbers and the column numbers of the data frame that is read.
+For instance if the “Number of rows to show” has a minimum of 2 and a maximum of 11, rows 2 through 11 will be shown in the Main panel.
+Similarly, if “Number of columns to show” has a minimum of 1 and a maximum of 3, columns 1 through 3 will be shown in the Main panel.

+**Part C**

+Determine and provide the maximum for the two sliders based on the file that you read.

+Your submission should be either one file named app.R or two files names ui.R and server.R.
+Assume that the data file is in the same folder as the markdown.
+This way you do not have to set path.